gradywright/kerneldmsuite/README.md

 # kerneldmsuite
-A suite of differentiation matrices for point clouds computed using kernel methods
+A MATLAB suite of differentiation matrices for point clouds computed using kernel methods